GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Details of Algorithms and Backbones

 \subsection{Backbone Details}

 Our benchmark contains \textbf{3} backbones which have been widely used in scenarios of geometric deep learning.
-Here we give detailed descriptions for each backbone in this study as follows. \begin{itemize}[leftmargin=*] \item \textbf{DGCNN} (Dynamic Graph CNN), introduced by \citet{wang2019dynamic}, is a GDL architecture aimed at exploiting local geometric structures of geometric data while maintaining permutation invariance.
+Here we give detailed descriptions for each backbone in this study as follows. \begin{itemize}[leftmargin=*] \item \textbf{DGCNN} (Dynamic Graph CNN), introduced by \cite{wang2019dynamic}, is a GDL architecture aimed at exploiting local geometric structures of geometric data while maintaining permutation invariance.
 Specifically, it constructs a local neighborhood graph and applies edge convolution, with dynamic graph updates after each layer of the network.

-\item \textbf{Point Transformer} \citep{zhao2021point} is an architecture applying self-attention networks to 3D point cloud processing.
+\item \textbf{Point Transformer} \cite{zhao2021point} is an architecture applying self-attention networks to 3D point cloud processing.
 It is built based on a highly expressive Point Transformer layer, which is invariant to permutation and cardinality of geometric data.

-\item \textbf{EGNN} ($E(n)$ Equivariant Graph Neural Networks), proposed by \citet{satorras2021n}, is an architecture that preserves equivariance to rotations, translations and reflections on the coordinates of points when handling GDL data, \textit{i.e.}, $E(n)$ equivariance, and that also preserves equivariance to permutations on the set of points. \end{itemize}
+\item \textbf{EGNN} ($E(n)$ Equivariant Graph Neural Networks), proposed by \cite{satorras2021n}, is an architecture that preserves equivariance to rotations, translations and reflections on the coordinates of points when handling GDL data, \textit{i.e.}, $E(n)$ equivariance, and that also preserves equivariance to permutations on the set of points. \end{itemize} \textbf{Discussions}.
+It is noteworthy that any specific application indicated by the datasets may have more advanced model architectures than these three architectures.
+We choose the above three as they are the most general, applicable to diverse scientific application scenarios, and most cutting-edge architectures are built upon them.